9184 Deputy General Manager, MTA

 EXAMPLES OF IMPORTANT AND ESSENTIAL DUTIES:

-Directs all functions of Transportation Operations by establishing and evaluating division goals and objectives, assigns priorities, and ensures the use of effective work plans and methods to achieve goals.
+Directs all functions of Maintenance Operations by establishing and evaluating division goals and objectives, assigns priorities, and ensures the use of effective work plans and methods to achieve goals.

-Plans and evaluates staff performances in order to ensure the effective use of personnel and other resources and develops action plans to improve employee productivity and morale.
+Plans and evaluates staff performance in order to ensure the effective use of personnel and other resources and develops action plans to improve employee productivity and morale.

 Makes recommendations to the Director of Transit and the Executive Director of the agency.